 One of the most popular lifestyle choices these days is going vegan.
-Although this is often confused with being vegetarian, vegans avoid eating meat, dairy and products derived from animals.
+Although this is often confused with being vegetarian, people with a vegan lifestyle avoid eating meat, dairy and products derived from animals.
 According to The Food Revolution Network, international food delivery service has marked veganism as one of 2018’s top consumer trends.
 In recent years, vegan meal options have gone up 94%.

 Those who enjoy the raw foods trend also have interests in veganism.
 Their meals are composed of fruit, vegetable and grain choices.
 It is possible to plan breakfasts, lunches, dinners and desserts all from raw produce.
 Happiful.com presents the 80% carbohydrates, 10% fats and 10% proteins vegan diet as an organized option.
 Another easy approach is to simply begin with foods that you already love to eat.

 1. Start with What You Know

 Most people have some favorites when it comes to fruits and vegetables.
 This could be anything from a salad to a casserole.
 Starting with these dishes is one step toward a vegan lifestyle.
 These can be substituted for meats in your diet.
 One example is to use vegetable sticks and dip to replace an appetizer-sized dish, such as chicken strips.